IU-PR/Capstone_project/content/docs/2025/edhub/week4.md

 ## Backend

 After encountering difficulties while developing the feature to add files to course items last week, the backend team decided to rewrite the feature from scratch this week.
 We created 3 new tables: `material_files`, `assignment_files`, and `submissions_files`.
 At this point, we decided to save user files to the database in byte format.
-We set a limit for the file size equal to be 5MB, we also have the support for incremental file uploads (by chunks), so that a hacker will not be able to overload the server by uploading too large a file before the checks start.
+We set a file size limit of 5MB, we also have the support for incremental file uploads (by chunks), so that a hacker will not be able to overload the server by uploading too large a file before the checks start.

 ## Frontend